SADDLE

 b) Made of metal in different sizes with different grades of mesh and some can be changed.

-c) Sieve – funnel in two pieces. consists of two pieces; a sieve that fits into the top of the funnel that is narrow enough to fit into the neck of a jar or bottle.
-They are small and used for preparing colors, so they can be passed straight through the sieve into the jars where they will be kept.
-It is known under the name Cup Lawn in this section there is more information and illustrations
+c) Sieve – funnel consists of two pieces; a sieve that fits into the top of the funnel that is narrow enough to fit into the neck of a jar or bottle.
+They are small and used for preparing colors, which can then be passed straight through the sieve into the jars where they will be kept.
+It is known under the name cup lawn and in this section there is more information and illustrations

 d) Made in wood and square, to required measurements and mesh.

 e) Sieve – rotary Made in plastic or metal and all the parts are dismountable.
-It has a cross bar that supports the handle, when turned rotates a brush over the mesh and pushes the substances, liquid or powders through.
-It is known under the name Rotary Sieve in this section there is more information and illustrations
+It has a cross bar that supports the handle, which when turned rotates a brush over the mesh and pushes the substances, liquid or powders through.
+It is known under the name rotary sieve and in this section there is more information and illustrations also.

 es: SILICE